 Tax Efficiency and Debt

 I was recently at a luncheon hosted by the Financial Planning Association in Kansas City, and the speaker, Greg Geisler, is a professor of accounting at Indiana University.
 He is a CPA who also holds a PhD.
 One of the topics he spoke about was the most tax-efficient order to invest and pay down debts.
 This order needs to be adjusted based on each person’s individual goals and risk tolerance, but paying off high-interest debt was one of the highest priority items.
 In fact, paying off moderate interest rate debt was still ahead of making a contribution to a taxable brokerage account.
 Interestingly enough, paying off low-interest rate debt was not on the list at all.

 There’s no clear rule of thumb for the question of whether or not you should pay off debt.
 It does depend on several factors.
 Consider your opportunity cost, any tax implications, and your cash flow projections in retirement, among other things.

 As always, our advisors would be happy to sit down and analyze a debt-payoff strategy with you, customized to your comprehensive financial plan.
-You can fill out the form below or give us a call at 913-393-1000 to request a meeting with a financial planner.
+You can schedule a complimentary consultation below or give us a call at 913-393-1000 to request a meeting with a financial planner.